Paralegal Schools in Idaho

 - Annual tuition range for paralegal programs at community colleges and career schools in Idaho: $7,298-$18,048.2

 - No schools in US News Best Law Schools Rankings of 2013 (top 100)

 To discover more information about your choices for paralegal schools in Idaho, continue reading this page.

 Paralegal Degree Programs in Idaho

-The College of Technology at Idaho State University offers a comprehensive A.A.S. degree in Paralegal Studies.
-Curricular material includes introductory legal courses such as criminal law and procedure, contract law, and tort law, as well as more generalized professional courses such as principles of speech, English composition and mathematics in modern society.
+The College of Technology at Idaho State University offers a comprehensive Associate of Applied Science (AAS) degree in Paralegal Studies.
+Curricular material includes introductory legal courses such as criminal law and procedure, contract law, and tort law, as well as more generalized professional courses such as principles of speech, English composition, and mathematics in modern society.
 The combination of legal and generalized coursework prepares students to enter a variety of professional fields within the legal work environment.
 The final semester of the program includes a paralegal internship that each student organizes with a faculty advisor.
 This internship experience is a very valuable capstone experience and allows students to apply coursework and begin critical networking within the field.
 The program begins in August and can be completed in as little as four semesters.
-Financial aid, scholarships, grants and loans are available through the Idaho State University administration and various government agencies for qualified students.
+Financial aid, scholarships, grants, and loans are available through the Idaho State University administration and various government agencies for qualified students.